Vasu77df/VasuperSiteSource/content/index-about.md

 Hello, Welcome to my blog!

-This is where I post about random things I find interesting.
-I also take a lot of notes, that I post those here as well, these notes may not be up to date, and are opinionated from my perspective.
-My hope in posting these notes here is that, it might help you fellow internet surfer, on the same topic.
+This is where I post about things I find interesting.
+I also post some of my notes here, in hopes that someone else might find this useful.